leedvine/prework-study-guide/README.md

 A web page containing quick access to my notes in regards to learning  HTML, CSS, JavaScript, and Git.

-The web page itself not only holds notes on the code and software to be learnt (and mentioned above), but is actually built using the it.
+The web page itself not only holds notes on the code and software to be learnt (and mentioned above), but is actually built using it.

 ## Installation